NikolaBlagojevic/pyrecodes/docs/html/_sources/usage/examples/example_1.rst.txt

 System configuration
 --------------------

-System's configuration is defined in a JSON file and consists of sections presented in the `How to use pyrecodes? <../user_guide.html>`_ page.
+System's configuration is defined in a JSON file and consists of sections presented in the `How to use pyrecodes <../user_guide.html>`_ page.

 Constants
 `````````